Alfonso Caruana: Cocaine trafficker

-Meanwhile, Caruana organised a network that smuggled eleven metric tonnes of cocaine to Italy from 1991-94.
-Caruana brought together the cocaine producers of the Colombian Cartels with the Italian distributors, six 'Ndrangheta families from Calabria.
-At the time the Cuntrera-Caruana family was labeled as "the fly-wheel of the drug trade and the indispensable link between suppliers and distributors."
+Meanwhile, Caruana organised a network that smuggled eleven metric tonnes of cocaine to Italy from 1991 until 1994.
+Caruana brought together the cocaine producers of the Colombian cartels with the Italian distributors, six 'Ndrangheta families from Calabria.
+At the time, the Cuntrera-Caruana family was labelled as "the fly-wheel of the drug trade and the indispensable link between suppliers and distributors".

 The investigation, code-named Operation Cartagine, started when the police seized 5,497 kilos of cocaine (a European record at the time) in March 1994 in Turin.
-A year later the Turin Prosecutors Office presented the indictment.
-The operation neutralized the most important supply-line of narcotics to Europe, investigators claimed.
+A year later, the Turin Prosecutors Office presented the indictment.
+The operation neutralized the most important supply line of narcotics to Europe, investigators claimed.